Why is it important to stay hydrated while working out?

 The amount you need to drink will depend on how much you sweat.
 How much you sweat is influenced by your:

 - size – larger people tend to sweat more than smaller people, and men sweat more than women

 - environment – you sweat more in hot, humid conditions

 - exercise intensity – you sweat more as you exercise harder

-Don’t be tempted to reward yourself after exercise with a pint or a glass of wine.
+Don’t be tempted to reward yourself after exercise with a pint of beer or a glass of wine.
 Alcohol is a diuretic, which means it removes water from your body by increasing how much urine your kidneys produce.